 Despite how much fun I was having, none of this was helping my bank account.
 As with most first-time travelers, the money I’d saved up didn’t last anywhere near as long as I thought.
 So after 1 and a half months of ‘holiday’, it was time to start looking for work.
 I went into school and got some help translating my resume/CV into French, then hit the streets and applied for a job at every bar I could find.

 But, the job hunt didn’t go as smoothly as I had hoped.
-Apparantly, looking for work when the busy season has ended isn’t the best idea… All of the bars & restaurants I spoke with told me exactly the same thing: “you’re too late, you’ve missed the season.
+Apparently, looking for work when the busy season has ended isn’t the best idea… All of the bars & restaurants I spoke with told me exactly the same thing: “you’re too late, you’ve missed the season.
 You should have been looking for a job months ago!”

 It wasn’t a good sign…